prometheus-operator/runbooks/content/runbooks/prometheus-operator/PrometheusOperatorListErrors.md

 ## Impact

-Prometheus Operator will not be able to manage Prometheuses/Alertmanagers.
+Prometheus Operator has troubles in managing its operands and Custom Resources.

 ## Diagnosis